mass-Eve/programming-with-C/06-functions/functions/theory/#1-basics.md

     Functions must have a definition and should have a declaration, although a definition can serve as a declaration if the declaration appears before the function is called.
 If the declaration has information about the types and number of parameters and no function body, then the function declaration is a prototype.

 ; and together they are known as function definition.

+* If a C program have to contain only one function, then it should be only `main()`, as the `main()` is the primary and the most necessary need of a C program.

 #### Q. What is a function Call ?